-D Advanced Preparation: Gather student workbooks.
+Advanced Preparation: Gather student workbooks.
 Write the sample letter on pg.
 49 onto chart paper.

 - 1. Introduce the idea of an Advice Column to participants. - 2.
 Read the sample advice column out loud and instruct students to follow along. - 3.
 Explain that helpful answers - Validate feelings AND help the person do the right thing - Is never mean to anyone - Tries to see things from others' point of view - Tries to promote peace and understanding - 4.
 Break participants into small groups.
 Assign each group a different "Dear Ms. Smar Typants" letter to discuss how to help that person.
 Circulate while they talk, listening to their discussions and offering suggestions (if needed). - 5.
 Bring groups back together and discuss each letter individually, providing guidance so that participants are exposed to emotionally intelligent ways of dealing with challenging situations. - 6.
-Give participants their exit tickets to complete to document learning.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.

-Lesson Title: Dear Smar Typants Lesson Duration: 2 nd of 2, 50-min sessions 5
+Lesson Title: Dear Smar Typants Lesson Duration: 2nd of 2, 50-min sessions